Relative Risk Calculator

 This is the result you would get using the relative risk calculator, too.
 We can conclude that a smoker will have a relative risk 25 times higher than a non-smoker to develop lung cancer, which is not far from truth (according to US CDC data the true risk is between 15 and 30 times).
 Relative risk should not be confused with absolute risk, which in this case is 25/100 or 25%, or 1 in 4.

 Relative risk vs Odds Ratio vs Hazard Ratio

-Relative risk and risk ratios (probabilitiy ratios) are different from odds ratios, although they might be close in certain cases.
-Even though odds ratios have more practical applications, relative risk is arguably a more intuitive measure of effectiveness and so has its applications in fields like epidemology, clinical research including randomized control trials, as well as cohort analysis and longitudal observational studies.
+Relative risk and risk ratios (probability ratios) are different from odds ratios, although they might be close in certain cases.
+Even though odds ratios have more practical applications, relative risk is arguably a more intuitive measure of effectiveness and so has its applications in fields like epidemiology, clinical research including randomized control trials, as well as cohort analysis and longitudinal observational studies.